How many lumens for projector in daylight? Expert word.

 Yes, rear projection in the lit daylight is possible.
 Because there is a technology developed.
 To turn the normal glass into the rear projection screen.

 This technology ability can reject the optical light coming from the sun.
 This technology is called SUNSCREEN film.
-It will provide you a crystal clear image in the direct sunlight fall.
+It will provide you with a crystal clear image in the direct sunlight fall.

 This could be used for various purposes.
 Like outdoor events, malls, shop windows and information displays, etc.